-Bosque - n. woods or forest

-Kellner Jetty Jack (jetty jack) - n. permeable form of bank protection that traps sediment and debris during flood events and essentially building up its own levee to confine the river channel pueblo - n. a permanent village or community of any of the Pueblo peoples, typically consisting of multilevel adobe or stone apartment dwellings of terraced design clustered around a central plaza.
+Bosque -n. woods or forest Kellner Jetty Jack (jetty jack) -n. permeable form of bank protection that traps sediment and debris during flood events and essentially building up its own levee to confine the river channel rio - n. river

 Pueblo - n. any of some 25 Native American peoples living in established villages in northern and western New Mexico and northeast Arizona.